SymfonyCasts/design-patterns/sfcasts/factory-real-world.md

-# Creating a Weapons Factory
+# Factory Pattern in the Real World

 Coming soon!